The Chicago Bears signed DeMarquis Gates, Terrell Lewis, and Jalyn Holmes to their active roster form the practice squad.

 - Trevon Coley, DT

-DL Andre Anthony was placed on practice squad injured list on October 1.
+DL Andre Anthony was placed on the practice squad injured list on October 1.

 Practice Squad Rules